 DAY 9 – Vilnius

 Sightseeing tour of Vilnius starting at the Hill of Three Crosses to enjoy the fascinating panoramic view of the city.
-Gediminas Castle, the Cathedral square, the Old Vilnius University, Presidential Palace, famous St. Anne church and the pearl of Vilnius Baroque – St. Peter and Paul’s Churche, walk along medieval pedestrian street in the heart of the Old City, Amber Museum, City Hall Square and the “Gate of Dawn” of Vilnius city..
+Gediminas Castle, the Cathedral square, the Old Vilnius University, Presidential Palace, famous St. Anne church and the pearl of Vilnius Baroque – St. Peter and Paul’s Church, walk along medieval pedestrian street in the heart of the Old City, Amber Museum, City Hall Square and the “Gate of Dawn” of Vilnius city..
 Drive to Europos Parkas – Open Air museum next to the Geographical centre of Europe.
 Amazing collection of modern sculptures expressing Europe vision.
 In the evening a performance in the modern Lithuanian Opera house or a concert at Vilnius Philharmonic.

 DAY 10 – Vilnius

 After the breakfast walking in the medieval Jewish Quarter of Vilnius, once called the Lithuanian Jerusalem.
 Visit KGB building and the museum, Parlament of Lithuanian Republic.
 Tour of Trakai, the ancient capital and the residence of the Grand Dukes of Lithuania with its 14th century insular castle.
 Karaite museum and the story of this small ethnic group, brought from Crimea peninsula on the Black Sea over 600 years ago.
+Farewell dinner.

 DAY 11 – Departure